Cuauhtlatoatzin/indigenous-peoples-history/README.md

 * [Than, Ker.
 On Way to New World, First Americans Made a 10,000-Year Pit Stop.
 National Geographic.
 27 Feb.
 2014.](https://news.nationalgeographic.com/news/2014/04/140227-native-americans-beringia-bering-strait-pit-stop/)
 * [Langlois, Krista, Heather Pringle.
 A Sunken Bridge the Size of a Continent.
 Hakai.
 20 Sep.
 2016](https://www.hakaimagazine.com/features/sunken-bridge-size-continent/?xid=PS_smithsonian)

+# Pre Clovis (before 11000 BCE)

+These links support discoveries on the continent prior to any currently established theories (as of 2018).

 ## 130 KA BP (130000 BCE)